mono-ball/MonoBall/Mods/examples/weather-system/README.md

 ## Contributing

 To contribute improvements:
-1. Fork the PokeSharp repository
+1. Fork the MonoBall Framework repository
 2. Create a branch for your weather enhancement
 3. Submit a pull request with your changes
 4. Update this README with new features

 ## License

-Part of the PokeSharp project.
+Part of the MonoBall Framework project.
 See main project license.

 ## Credits

-Created by the PokeSharp Team as an example mod demonstrating:
+Created by the MonoBall Framework Team as an example mod demonstrating:
 - Custom event creation with IGameEvent
 - Event-driven architecture
 - Inter-script communication via EventBus